TYPE DESIGN INFORMATION PAGE last updated on Sun Dec 8 16:32:50 EST 2013

 Art and Fonts by Sean (aka The BlackBox)

-Free fonts by Sean Moldenhauer of Michigan City, Indiana, a graduate of the Art institute of Chicago now apprenticing with Donna Karen.
+Free fonts by Sean Moldenhauer of Michigan City, Indiana, a graduate of the Art institute of Chicago who apprenticed with Donna Karen.
 Sean has beautiful Japanese calligraphic prints (shodo style) as well as fonts based on carefully researched historical typefaces.
 Examples: JapaneseZenSampler1 (2001), TheTombwinterandspring1 (1997, "heavily inspired by the incised letters from the tomb of Henry III, Westminster Abbey, about 1272"), Thorns (1997), VampyresGarden (1997, initial caps inspired by a copy of the Romant de la Rose from the beginning of the 16th century), HoursintheRain (1997), SevenWavessighsSalome (1997, caps).
 Very nice gothic and medieval style creations.
 He showcases great Arab, Japanese and Chinese calligraphy.
 [Google] [More] ⦿

 Bihidryed -- BT's font design page

 Bihidryed is a small truetype (mainly grunge) font archive.
 It also carries Brandon Thomas's own grunge (freeware/shareware) creations such as Malcontent, Speartooth, BongBlastedAliens and BongBlastedAliensDay7.
 Brandon lives in Indianapolis.
 [Google] [More] ⦿